vviswaroop/vviswaroop.github.io/_posts/2025-12-21-identity-platforms-fail-at-the-frontend-boundary-part-1-the-boundary-problem.md

 The gap between these models is where bugs hide: architecture diagrams rarely show `SameSite=None` or the assumption that `refresh_token` will always succeed.

+<p class="pull-quote">If the boundary isn't explicit, every app will invent its own behavior — and that's how distributed chaos starts.</p>

 ## The boundary problems that matter

 Here are the common contract mistakes that become platform-wide failure modes: